standardhealth/cimpl-doc/docs/cimpl6Reference.md

 	Annotation maps to note
 	Dosage maps to dosage
 ```
-## Inheritance of Mapping Rules
-Maps are inherited following the class hierarchy.
-If there is no map for a class or attribute, CIMPL tooling automatically looks to the parent class to try and find a mapping.
-For this reason, when you create a new class inheriting from a parent class that already has a mapping, you may not need to create a mapping for your class, unless you want specific mapping for new properties, or override the inherited map (for example, mapping to a different target).

-If no mapping is found for an Entry, that Entry will be mapped to the [Basic resource](https://www.hl7.org/fhir/basic.html).
-In general, mapping to Basic is not recommended because it has no inherent semantic meaning for implementers.
-Any unmapped properties will appear as FHIR extensions.

 ## Map File Header
 The header of a map file must include a `Grammar`, `Namespace`, and `Target` keywords.
 The Target keyword gives the version of FHIR that the CIMPL model is mapped to, either `FHIR_DSTU_2`, `FHIR_STU_3`, or `FHIR_R4`.

 For a further description of the header keywords, see [Keywords](#keywords).

-## FHIR Map Target
+## Setting the Mapping Target
 Each block in a mapping file begins with statement that establishes a resource, profile, or complex data type that is the target for the mapping.
-In CIMPL map files, the item to the left of `maps to` comes from your CIMPL data model and the item to the right is an element in your target output.
+In CIMPL map files, the item to the left of `maps to` comes from your CIMPL data model and the item to the right is an element in the target output.
+The mapping target can be a FHIR resource or profile that is part of the target FHIR release version.
 The initial statement in each mapping block must end with a colon (:).

 | CIMPL Building Block | FHIR Target | Example |
 |----------|---------|---------|